 What really sets this book for young children apart is how it explains that the made up idea of race was used to fuel racism.
 The authors talk about racism not as just individual people being mean, but as a way that white people get power.
 The book gives children relatable examples of racism that are likely to happen in young children’s worlds.
 Finally, children are encouraged to challenge racism by speaking up, changing unfair rules, and learning.
 (Recommended for ages 3 – 7, Black author, Filipina illustrator)

-Related Post: 21 powerful books about race and racism for kids and teens
+Related Post: 42 powerful books about race and racism for kids and teens

 You Hold Me Up by Monique Gray Smith and Danielle Daniel

-Purchase from Bookshop.org (supports independent bookstores!) | Purchase from Amazon
+Purchase from Bookshop.org (supports independent bookstores and my business!)

 How do we support each other and show compassion to one another?
 This simple but profound book shows children all the ways that their loved ones care for them (and how they can, in turn, care for others.)

-We see indigenous children and families sharing a meal, picking flowers, and snuggling in a cozy chair.
+We see Indigenous children and families sharing a meal, picking flowers, and snuggling in a cozy chair.
 For too long, children’s books that show indigenous people living in the present day doing everyday activities have been few and far between.
 This book is a welcome antidote!
 (Recommended for ages 2 – 5, Cree and Lakota author, Métis illustrator)

 Sparkle Boy by Lesléa Newman and Maria Mola

-Purchase from Bookshop.org (supports independent bookstores!) | Purchase from Amazon
+Purchase from Bookshop.org (supports independent bookstores and my business!)

 Young children often want to rigidly categorize people, especially when it comes to gender.
 This can lead to teasing peers who don’t behave in stereotypically male or female ways.
 Reading anti bias books that expand children’s concepts of gender is a good way to open this conversation.